Hong Kong students, workers strike as commutes disrupted

 Some demonstrators disrupted the morning commute on Monday by blocking train doors, attempting to evade riot police who were hot on their heels by moving quickly between multiple public transit stations.

 Officers at Lok Fu station hit protesters with batons and arrested one.
-Another three were arrested at Lai King station.
+Three others were arrested at Lai King station.

 On Sunday, the MTR Corp. suspended train service to the airport after several hundred protesters gathered there following calls online to disrupt transportation.
 They blocked buses arriving at the airport but police in riot helmets kept them out of the terminal.

-After protesters allegedly vandalized ticketing machines in Prince Edward station on Sunday, video footage showed police storming into the facility and beating up, pepper spraying and arresting passengers who police said were violent demonstrators.
+Some protesters hurled bricks and metal poles onto the tracks of the Airport Express rail line, police said, prompting train services to be suspended and forcing some travelers to walk some distance to the airport.

+Late at night Saturday, video from Hong Kong broadcaster TVB showed police on the platform of Prince Edward subway station swinging batons at passengers who backed into one end of a train car behind umbrellas.
+The video also shows pepper spray being shot through an open door at a group seated on the floor while one man holds up his hands.

+Police officers said at a briefing Monday that they rejected accusations that they “beat up” ordinary citizens without first confirming their identities.
+They said they specifically targeted those who they believed to be rioters, including those who had changed out of their black protester outfits, and arrested 63 people on suspicion of illegal assembly and possessing explosives and offensive weapons.

+Radical protesters have “hijacked the name of justice,” Assistant Commissioner of Police Mak Chin-ho said Monday.
+“The biggest victims are the citizens of Hong Kong.”

-Clashes between police and protesters have become increasingly violent, as the self-described “front-line” demonstrators use petrol bombs and throw rods at officers.
+Clashes between police and protesters have become increasingly violent, as the self-described “front-line” demonstrators use gasoline bombs and throw rods at officers.
 Authorities in turn have employed water cannons, tear gas, rubber bullets and batons.

 The protesters say that a degree of violence is necessary to get the government’s attention after peaceful rallies were futile.
 Lam’s administration, however, maintains that the violence must first end before any fruitful dialogue can begin.